everx-labs/True-NFT/share/surfer/README.md

-# NFT tokens with surf (surf-truenft) by TON Surf
+# TIP-31 tokens with surf (surf-truenft-rsquad) by TON Surf

-The system consists of smart contracts that implement SurfMedal as a TrueNFT token.
+The system consists of smart contracts that implement SurfMedal as a TIP-31 token.

 ## Smart contracts description

-NftRoot - A smart contract that is responsible for issuing NFT, burning NFT, changing owners of NFT, as well as for the global search for a token.
+NftRoot - A smart contract that is responsible for the release of NFT.

-NftData - The contract stores information, which is essentially NFT.
+Data - The contract stores information, which is essentially NFT, and is also responsible for changing the owner.

-Nft - The contract that is used to find all NFTs within Root for a specific owner.
+Index - The contract that is used to find all NFTs for a specific owner.

-NftBasis - The contract that is used to find all Roots.
+IndexBasis - The contract that is used to find all Roots and all NFTs.

 NftDebot - Debot for the administrator, which allows you to issue NFT and burn NFT.